How to join repositories in CMake¶

 command.
 This is important to remember and understand, because generation step is usually done once and FetchContent

-command is executed only once for every resource during CMake
+can influence this process.
+FetchContent_MakeAvailable command is executed only once for every resource during CMake

 configuration.
-Consider those two functions as the FetchContent
+Consider those two functions as the FetchContent idiom.

 Info

-requires including proper module: include(FetchContent)
+Using FetchContent requires including proper module: include(FetchContent).

 By default, everything is downloaded into your build directory in a well-defined structure: